HSBNE-Archive/RepRap-Configurations/README.md

 Stick to whatever convention is detailed above, feel free to suggest a new structure.

-If you wish to modify an existing configuration, please attach a comparison photo of before/after to prove your changes are beneficial.
+If you wish to modify an existing configuration, please attach a comparison photo of before/after to your pull request so you can prove your changes are beneficial.